 - Remove seasonal equipment: Like you did in the garage, remove any seasonal equipment you won’t need.
 Christmas decorations, deicing salt, or other winter-related items would be best placed in a self-storage unit until you need.

-ezStorage has a location near you to assist with your spring cleaning project.
+With48 locations, ezStorage has a storage facility near you to assist with your spring cleaning project.
 Whether storing winter clothes or seasonal tools, we can help.
 With units in an array of sizes, our self-storage professionals will find the perfect storage solution to fit your needs.
 Find an ezStorage location near you today.